Burgoo: Regional popularity

-Cooking burgoo in Kentucky often serves as a communal effort and social event in which each attendee brings one or more ingredients.
-In Kentucky and surrounding states such as Indiana, burgoo is often used for school fund-raising.
+Cooking burgoo in Kentucky often serves as a communal effort at social event in which each attendee brings one or more ingredients.
+In Kentucky and surrounding states, such as Indiana and Tennessee, burgoo is often used for school fundraising.
 This has been claimed as an invention of the family of Ollie Beard, a former Major League Baseball player.

-Many places hold great pride in their burgoo, and it is a common feature in local events.
-The village of Arenzville, Illinois asserts itself as the home of the world's best burgoo and holds a yearly burgoo festival, as does Chandlerville, Illinois, in Cass County and Utica, Illinois in LaSalle County.
+Many places hold great pride in their burgoos.
+It is a common feature in local events.
+The village of Arenzville, Illinois, asserts itself as the home of the world's best burgoo and holds a yearly burgoo festival, as do Chandlerville, Illinois and Utica, Illinois.
 Several cities claim to be the burgoo capital of the world, including Lawrenceburg, Kentucky, Owensboro, Kentucky, and Franklin, Illinois.
 In Brighton, Illinois, a local traditional burgoo is prepared and served annually at the village's summer festival, the Betsey Ann Picnic.
-In the Kentucky Derby, Burgoo is often served and is considered an iconic dish.
+At the Kentucky Derby, Burgoo is often served and is considered an iconic dish.